shannon-jliu/gs-backend/README.md

 3. Run `./setup` in order to create the dependencies.

 ## Running
+Ensure that the following four files have the following four lines changed to below:
+  - `application.properties`
+      * `spring.datasource.url=jdbc:postgresql:groundserver`
+  - `ebean.properties`
+      * `datasource.db.databaseUrl=jdbc:postgresql:groundserver`
+  - `test-application.properties`
+      * `spring.datasource.url=jdbc:postgresql:groundservertest`
+  - `test-ebean.properties`
+      * `datasource.db.databaseUrl=jdbc:postgresql:groundservertest`

 Then run `./run` in order to start up the server on port `9000`!

 ## Docker
+1. Ensure that the following four files have the following four lines changed to below:
+  - `application.properties`
+      * `spring.datasource.url=jdbc:postgresql://db:5432/groundserver`
+  - `ebean.properties`
+      * `datasource.db.databaseUrl=jdbc:postgresql://db:5432/groundserver`
+  - `test-application.properties`
+      * `spring.datasource.url=jdbc:postgresql://db:5432/groundservertest`
+  - `test-ebean.properties`
+      * `datasource.db.databaseUrl=jdbc:postgresql://db:5432/groundservertest`
-1. If you have never built the ground server image before, or if you have changed the Dockerfile, from the root directory of the project run
+2. If you have never built the ground server image before, or if you have changed the Dockerfile, from the root directory of the project run
   - `docker-compose build`
-2. To create a Docker container, then from the root directory of the project run
+3. To create a Docker container, then from the root directory of the project run
   -  `docker-compose up`

 ## Development guide